-The first time you use ASK CLI, you must call the
+The first time you use ASK CLI, you must use the

-init command to initialize the tool with your Amazon developer account credentials.
+ask init command to initialize ASK CLI with your Amazon and AWS credentials.
 For more information, see init command.
+The

-ask init --no-browser to complete initialization.
-After the initialization is complete, you can use ASK CLI to manage your skill.
+ask init --no-browser command to complete initialization.
+After the initialization is complete, you can use ASK CLI to create or manage your skill.